solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

 Trading can look quite nice if you're looking to liquidate processing materials without interacting with the market.
 That can be either because you don't run a **Value Pack** or you simply dislike interacting with the market.
 If you regularly run a Value Pack, you should bring a fairly progressed account.
 This includes an established worker empire, say 350 CP and mostly prof+ workers, and a fair level of gear progression to not slow down your progress by freezing up money in crates.

 Besides that, you'll want to process a lot to keep your workshops from idling.
 For reference, a +3 crate worker can produce `4 crates x 5 crates per hour x 16 hours = 320 crates per day`.
-For a Calpheon Timber Crate, you're looking at `320 * 5 * 3 = 4800 plywood`, which requires ~50 minutes of processing at 1500 processing mastery.
+For a <!-- db_item-55840-0 -->, you're looking at `320 * 5 * 3 = 4800 plywood`, which requires ~50 minutes of processing at 1500 processing mastery.
 The more crates you produces a day, the more crates the cost for upkeeping the node connection will spread on, which means lower cost per crate.